Public Relations Manager, PA

-Contact your insurance agent or company representative as quickly as possible to report any damage to your car.
-Collision with a deer or other animals is covered under the comprehensive portion of your automobile policy.
+- Contact your insurance agent or company representative as quickly as possible to report any damage to your car.

 AAA Mid-Atlantic has some tips to help prevent an accident or to reduce damage from an animal collision:

-AAA has posted a helpful “Fall Driving” video at aaa.com/TV.
+AAA has posted a helpful “Fall Driving” video at aaa.com/insurance.
 If you have questions or are concerned about gaps in your existing coverage, please contact a local insurance agent at 866-AAA-4YOU, or aaa.com/insurance.